 Field observations

-Four research cruises were conducted in the Svalbard region, including Adventfjord, Tempelfjord, Isfjord, and Billefjord (July 1-5 and October 2, 2023), Tanafjord in the Barents Sea (June 6-7, 2023), and the Barents Sea Opening (August 29-31, 2023), respectively.
+Four research cruises were conducted in the Atlantic-sector of the Arctic margins, visiting the following areas: the Svalbard fjords from July 1 to 5 and on October 2, 2023, Tanafjord in the Barents Sea from June 6 to 7, 2023, and the Barents Sea Opening from August 29 to 31, 2023.
+The Svalbard fjord sites included Adventfjord, Tempelfjord, Isfjord, and Billefjord.
 The surface seawater samples for dissolved inorganic carbon (DIC), total alkalinity (TA), nutrients, and organic alkalinity (OrgAlk) were collected using Niskin bottles attached to a conductivity-temperature-depth (CTD) profiler (SBE 911plus, Sea-Bird, USA).
 Salinity and temperature were recorded simultaneously by the CTD profiler.

-Sampling procedures for DIC and TA were conducted in accordance with the "Guide to Best Practices for Ocean CO2 Measurements"48.
+Sampling procedures for DIC and TA were conducted in accordance with the "Guide to Best Practices for Ocean CO2 Measurements"51.
 OrgAlk samples were collected following the same methodology as used for TA sampling.
-Briefly, seawater samples were drawn from Niskin bottles into 250 mL borosilicate glass bottles, each preserved with 100 µL of saturated mercuric chloride solution, and stored at room temperature before analysis.
+Briefly, seawater samples were drawn from Niskin bottles into 250 mL borosilicate glass bottles, each preserved with 100 µL of saturated mercuric chloride solution and stored at room temperature before analysis.
 Nutrient samples collected from the Svalbard region and the Barents Sea Opening were acidified with 1 M H2SO4 to achieve a pH below 2.
 For the nutrient samples (20 mL) collected from Tanafjord, 250 μL chloroform was added to each vial as preservation.
 All nutrient samples were stored at 4℃ prior to analysis.

 Sample analysis